Skip to main content

 Excessive user permissions leave the doors open to costly data breaches and compliance issues.
 Regular user access reviews can safeguard your organization against these risks, ensuring that access permissions align with current user roles and responsibilities.
-In this article, you’ll discover best practices and a practical checklist to make reviews of user access easier.
+In this article, you’ll discover best practices and a practical checklist for efficient user access reviews.

 Key takeaways:

-- Reviewing user access is a requirement of many cybersecurity standards, laws, and regulations, including HIPAA, SOC 2, and the GDPR.
+• Reviewing user access is required by many cybersecurity standards, laws, and regulations, including HIPAA, SOC 2, and the GDPR.

 What is a user access review, and why is it important?

-A user access review (UAR) is part of the user account management and access control process, which involves periodically reviewing the access rights of all your employees and third-party users.
+A user access review (UAR) is a part of the user account management and access control process that involves periodically reviewing the access rights of all your employees and third-party users.
 A user access review is a crucial pillar of a robust identity and access management strategy.
-This review typically involves checking who has access to which systems, applications, and data, and adjusting permissions if necessary.
+Reviews typically involve checking who has access to which systems, applications, and data, and adjusting permissions if necessary.

 The ultimate goal of a user access review is to minimize the risk of a security incident by restricting access to sensitive resources.
-Revising access rights through regular reviews can also help reduce system clutter and simplify the user experience for employees by only granting them access to what they need.
+Regularly reviewing access rights can also help you reduce system clutter and simplify the user experience for employees by granting them access only to what they need.

 Main types of user access reviews